hgao12345/DLFea4AMPGen/README.md

 - `--seq_file`: The CSV file containing the original sequences (`seq` column required), which should match the SHAP values by order.
 - `--length`: Length of the sliding window to apply (default is 13 amino acids).
 - `--output_path`: Directory where the extracted motifs or windowed sequences will be saved.
 ---
 ### Phylogenetic tree
 Build the phylogenetic tree with the following command:
 ```
 bash tree.sh <motif.fasta> <tree.newick>
 ```
+**Parameters:**

+- `<motif.fasta>`: Input FASTA file containing the aligned sequences or motifs to be used for tree construction.
+- `<tree.newick>`: Output file name for the generated phylogenetic tree in Newick format.

+---
 ### Systematic shuffle
 Systematically generate all possible combinations of key high-frequency amino acids for each group to obtain a set of candidate sequences:
 ```